parametric-svg/element/Readme.md

 If you’re going the `<script>` way, remember to swap `latest` with a concrete version number in production.
 You can also download the script from https://wzrd.in/standalone/parametric-svg-element@latest and serve it yourself.

+If it still doesn’t work, have a look at our [note about browser support](#/browser-support).

 [webpack]:  http://webpack.github.io
 [wzrd.in]:  http://wzrd.in